DEPLOYMENT OF SUSTAINABLE NUCLEAR POWER FOR MITIGATION OF CLIMATE CHANGE:

 The web page ENERGY AND SOCIETY gives an overview of some of the major issues that are more fully developed elsewhere on this web site.

-Visitors to this web site should review the various other tables of contents that are accessible via links located at the top and bottom of each web page.
+Visitors to this web site should review the tables of contents that are accessible via links located at the top and bottom of each web page.

 Web site visitors are encouraged to email constructive comments to the author.

 Documents worthy of careful study are a March 2016 report by the Ontario Society of Professional Engineers (OSPE) titled: Ontario's Energy Dilemma: Reducing Emissions at an Affordable Cost.

 and an April 2019 report by the Ontario Society of Professional Engineers (OSPE) titled: Summary Report Retail Electricity Price Reform.
 There are related explanatory documents available on the web page titled: ELECTRICITY RATE PROPOSAL.